onja-org/vamalaka-fannar/README.md

 - build your project using

 ```
-$ docker-compose build
+$ sudo docker-compose build
 ```

 ```
-$ docker-compose up
+$ sudo docker-compose up
 ```

-your graphql project will run on http://localhost:4000/graphql
+your GraphQL project will run on http://localhost:4000/graphql

 - admin-mongo interface will be displayed on http://localhost:8082/